 Topps didn’t utilize inserts in 1972-73, ’76-77, ’77-78, ’78-79 or ’79-80.

-While just outside the 1970s, the 1980-81 Topps Team Posters is another insert set from the era.
-They provide a look at not only the star players, but the bench players, coaches and assistant coaches who never received a basketball card of their own.
+While just outside the 1970s, the 1980-81 Topps Team Posters put a bookend on an era of basketball inserts They provide a look at not only the star players, but the bench players, coaches and assistant coaches who never received a basketball card of their own.
 They were included in packs of 1980-81 Topps and are made of thin paper and again folded in quarters for insertion into packs.
 Measuring a little less than 5×7, the posters were called “Team Pin-Ups” by Topps back in the day.